Expert Tips for Video Recording Yourself

 Create folders for different scenes to effectively organize your footage.
 For instance, if you’re working on a cooking tutorial, have folders labeled "Introduction", "Ingredients", "Cooking", and "Final Dish".

 • Background music.
-Add background music to set the mood and make your clip more engaging.
+Add some tunes to set the mood.
+Verify it doesn’t overpower your voice.

 Tips for filming yourself - post-production